josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 it's a real door into the psyche.

-no wonder i got the "understand the poor little sadism diagosed persom" treatment after a few hours of wretched of the earth.
+no wonder i got the "understand the poor little sadism diagosed person" treatment after a few hours of listening to wretched of the earth.

 if you hold people in such utter contempt,